Call of Duty Zombies: Creation and World at War

 When Treyarch studio head Mark Lamia heard about the modes existence, he initially tried to shut it down, due to the state of development at the time and how they were behind schedule.
 However, when he played the mode for himself, he decided that the mode had to be finished and put into the final game.
 He believed Activision would likely not accept the mode, fearing that it would be "doing something so off with such a successful brand", and would likely be too ridiculous to market.
 He decided to let the popularity of the mode spread throughout the development team rather than pitch the mode formally.
 An agreement was reached where the mode would not be marketed as part of the game, and would only be unlockable after players completed the game's campaign as a bonus mode.
 The mode was later unlocked for everyone after the mode proved to be popular amongst players.
-Originally, the mode only had one map: "Nacht der Untoten", though downloadable content (DLC) was later released for the game that added new Zombies maps.
+Originally, the mode only had one map: "Nacht der Untoten", and was known as "Nazi Zombies".
+Downloadable content (DLC) was later released for the game that added new Zombies maps.
 The first map to be added via DLC was "Verrückt", which expanded upon the gameplay mechanics of "Nacht der Untoten" by adding Perk-a-Colas, traps, and a power switch.
 It was later followed by "Shi no Numa" and "Der Riese".
+During this period, a recurring cast of playable protagonists was introduced: Edward Richtofen, Tank Dempsey, Takeo Masaki, and Nikolai Belinski, who would go on to feature across multiple later titles in the series.
 A fourth DLC was being worked on for World at War, with three Zombies maps being planned for it, although development of it was halted so that developers could focus on Call of Duty: Black Ops.
 All three maps were repurposed for Black Ops and its DLC.
 A standalone mobile version of the Zombies mode in World at War, Call of Duty: World at War – Zombies, was released in 2009.